elixir-crawly/crawly/documentation/basic_concepts.md

 `init(options)` same as `init/0` but also takes options (which can be passed from the engine during the spider start).

 `base_url()` - defines a base_url of the given Spider.
-This function is used in order to filter out all requests which are going outside of the crawled website.
+This function is used by the DomainFilter in order to filter out all requests which are going outside of the crawled website.

 `parse_item(response)` - a function which defines how a given response is translated into the `Crawly.ParsedItem` structure.
 On the high level this function defines the extraction rules for both Items and Requests.